jhanvi07/greyatom-python-for-data-science/SMS/README.md

 ### Challenges faced

  I had a challenge in the last step which was to figure out splitting the topper student name into firstname and lastname.
 It was because originally it was in a string format and I had to split and store it into a list.
-I kept getting concatenation error but I figured out the solution soon.
+I kept getting concatenation error because I was coverting list to a string.
+I figured out the error and ran the code.